tomraven1/t-thuruthel/content/authors/admin/_index.md

 first_name: Alice
 email: t.thuruthel@ucl.ac.uk
 ---
 D﻿r Thomas George Thuruthel is a lecturer in Robotics and AI in the Department of Computer Science at University College London.
-H﻿is re
+His research interests include modelling and control of soft bodied systems, soft sensing technologies, dexterous manipulation, and applications of AI in robotic systems.